 Overall, did you make a profit?

-While I did make small profits at some of the conventions I attended, overall the answer to that question is, No. Which I was surprised at.
-But I’m aware of the reasons for this, which I’ll explain later on and there are things that can be done to greatly increase the chances of financial success, which I’ll also talk about in detail later.
+While I did make small profits at some of the conventions I attended in this initial period, overall the answer to that question is, No. [Edit: I have since gone on to make larger profits at cons after this article was first written] Which, to be honest, I was surprised at.
+Although I’m aware of the reasons for this, which I’ll explain later on and there are things that can be done to greatly increase the chances of financial success, which I’ll also talk about in detail later [Edit: which I later went on to do in subsequent years.
+And it worked!].

 Lastly, even though you didn’t make a profit, can I make a lot of money at conventions?